 Major in Early Childhood Education to Make A Difference in Your Community

-Perhaps you remember a particularly influential teacher from your years in kindergarten or elementary school.
-Maybe you recognize our education system’s shortcomings and want to change the way it engages with communities of color.
-If you believe in the power of education and are looking for a career that will have a tangible positive effect on your community, a career as a teacher is an excellent fit for you.
-And as a student at an historically Black college or university (HBCU), your presence in the classroom is needed.
+You may remember a particularly influential teacher from kindergarten or elementary school.
+Maybe you recognize our education system’s shortcomings and want to change how it engages with communities of color.
+If you believe in the power of education and are looking for a career that will positively impact your community, a career as a teacher is an excellent fit for you.

 A report by the Learning Policy Institute noted that “when taught by teachers of color, students of color have better academic performance, improved graduation rates, and are more likely to attend college.”
 As an educator, your role and your visibility both make a difference.
 Today’s students create tomorrow’s society.